Michigan Law OUTlaws

 4.1 – All members are eligible to vote in elections consistent with Article 2.

 4.2 – The membership shall be notified at least five days in advance of any election.
+4.3 – Electronic voting is the preferred method for all elections.

-4.4 – Outlaws members may nominate themselves for elected offices.
-Other members may nominate candidates provided that that candidate is also an Outlaws member.
+4.4 – OUTlaws members may nominate themselves for elected offices.
+Other members may nominate candidates provided that that candidate is also an OUTlaws member.

 4.4.1 – Candidates will be required to submit a written statement of interest for every position they are running for.

-4.4.2 – In their written statement of interest for each position, candidates will be required to address their commitment and contribution to diversity in Outlaws that mirrors that of the broader queer community.
+4.4.2 – In their written statement of interest for each position, candidates will be required to address their commitment and contribution to diversity in OUTlaws that mirrors that of the broader queer community.

 ARTICLE 5 — MEETINGS